sachithdh/WPA2Hunter/README.md

 # WPA2-Password-Cracker

-This repository contains a Bash script for catching WPA2 4-way handshake using Aircrack-ng tools.
-The script automates the process of capturing BSSID and Handshake for a specified Wi-Fi network.
+This repository contains a automation tool for capturing WPA2 4-way handshake and cracking the password.
+This automates the process of capturing BSSID and Handshake for a specified Wi-Fi network.

 # Disclaimer